A Traveler's Needs (2024) - Hong

-All the Hong signatures are present - a subtle comedy based on repetition, copious amounts of alcohol consumption - in A Traveler's Needs, the choice is Makguli, a milky Korean rice wine.
+All the Hong signatures are present - a subtle comedy based on repetition, copious amounts of alcohol consumption - in this film, the choice is Makguli, a milky Korean rice wine.

 The third act concerns a young man, Seong-guk who shares his flat with Iris.
 It turns out that he met her in a park, sitting there alone, playing a flute badly without a care in the world.
 It is revealed that she didn't have any means for living, so he suggested tutoring French which she has no prior experience in.
 Seong-guk's estranged mom stops by unexpectedly and chastises her son for living with some foreign woman.
 He explains that Iris lives her life truthfully.
 Mom wants him to ask her about her background.
 She doesn't want this mysterious foreign woman taking her naive son for a ride.